 Bruker Avance III HD console

 The Bruker Avance III HD console is the centerpiece of our 400 MHz widebore NMR system.
-This system is designed specifically for solid-state NMR applications and has a 300 W pulse amplifier for the 1H/19F channel as well as a 500 W double-channel pulse amplifier for both X and Y. Two high performance broadband preamplifiers (HPPR/2 XBB19F HP) allow a sensitive detection of nuclear resonances.
+This system is designed specifically for solid-state NMR applications and has a 300 W pulse amplifier for the 1H/19F channel as well as a 500 W double-channel pulse amplifier for both X and Y. Two high-power broadband preamplifiers (HPPR/2 XBB19F HP) allow highly sensitive detection of nuclear resonances.

 Bruker Ascend 400 DNP magnet

 The 9.4 T widebore (89 mm) magnet includes a cryo as well as room temperature shim-coil system for high resolution NMR.
 An additional superconducting sweep coil allows the variation of the magnetic field by +/– 75 mT for an optimum adjustment of DNP matching conditions.
 The cryo-coils are cooled by liquid helium at a temperature of –269 °C (4.2 K).
 To minimize the helium evaporation rate, the reservoir is vacuum isolated and additionally shielded by an outer container containing liquid nitrogen.

 4 mm MAS WVT H/X/Y